bUnit-dev/bUnit/docs/site/docs/interaction/trigger-renders.md

 Invoking methods on a component under test, which causes a render, e.g. by calling `StateHasChanged`, can result in the following error, if the caller is running on another thread than the renderer's thread:

 > The current thread is not associated with the Dispatcher.
-Use InvokeAsync() to switch execution to the Dispatcher when triggering rendering or component state.
+Use `InvokeAsync()` to switch execution to the Dispatcher when triggering rendering or component state.

-If you receive this error, you need to invoke your method inside an `Action` delegate passed to the [`InvokeAsync(...)`](xref:Bunit.RenderedComponentInvokeAsyncExtensions.InvokeAsync``1(Bunit.IRenderedComponentBase{``0},System.Action)) method.
+If you receive this error, you need to invoke your method inside an `Action` delegate passed to the `InvokeAsync()` method.

 Let’s look at an example of this, using the `<Calc>` component listed below: